byron-the-bulb/byron-the-bulb.github.io/_posts/2025-09-21-ACT-performance.markdown

 ## The Problem

 The Matching Pursuit algorithm requires the generation of a potentially large dictionary of chirplets (atoms) which is then greedily searched to find the best approximation atom for the signal.
-The dictionary is a multi dimensional matrix residing in memory, and the search operation is basically the inner product of the signal with each atom in the dictionary, followed by a comparison to find the highest value (i.e. the best match).
+The dictionary is a multi dimensional matrix residing in memory, and the search operation is basically the inner product of the signal with each atom in the dictionary, while keeping track of the maximum value returned by the inner product (i.e. the best match).
 Parallel matrix multiplication is a well known problem and there are many ways to optimize it using BLAS, LAPACK, OpenMP, OpenCL, CUDA, etc.

 The reference C++ implementation from the **ACT** class of the dictionary search is as follows: